Scally-H/RedReactor/RR_BatWay/README.md

 <i>Grateful for any feedback you may have on this!</i>

 <H2>Installation for X11 Window Manager</H2>
-You might prefer our [pi-battery-widget](https://github.com/Scally-H/pi-battery-widget) if you're only running the X11 Window Manager, <b>BUT RR_BatWay runs on X11 as well as Wayland!</b><br>
+You might prefer our pi-battery-widget at https://github.com/Scally-H/pi-battery-widget if you're only running the X11 Window Manager, <b>BUT RR_BatWay runs on X11 as well as Wayland!</b><br>
 <br>